LangInteger/simuliris/README.md

 of the dependencies.

 ## Structure
+We include our fork of simuliris in its entirety.
+In particular, that includes the data-race reasoning examples from the simuliris paper, as well as the Stacked Borrows development, which are not the focus of our paper.
+The Tree Borrows development lives in `theories/tree_borrows` and has its own `README.md`, please consult that.

 The project follows the following structure below the `theories` folder:
 - `logic` and `base_logic` contain libraries for defining fixpoints as well as general ghost state constructions.